flatironinstitute/Cryo-EM-Heterogeneity-Challenge-1/demo/README.md

 After downloading and unzipping the data, and installing our library; each pipeline can be run by executing the following commands:

+Note: Running all the instructions will take several minutes.
+No GPU or special hardware is required.

 ## 1. Preprocessing

 ```bash